pan-webis-de/pan-code/clef24/text-detoxification/README.md

 where `id` is the id of the instance (must be passed without modification and `text` is the to-be-detoxified text.

+# CodaLab baseline submission

+If you are participating through [CodaLab platform](https://codalab.lisn.upsaclay.fr/competitions/18243), please refer to `data` folder.
+There you may find the example submissions.

 ## Baselines

 We provide a set of baselines together with instructions on how you can run them on your machine: